Sedes (band): The beginnings

-Reactivation
+Reunion

-After many attempts to reactivate the band, Młody got the band back together in 1991 with a line up featuring Młody (vocals), Rudy (drums), Para (bass guitar) and Wojtek (guitar).
+After many attempts to reunite the band, Młody got the band back together in 1991 with a line up featuring Młody (vocals), Rudy (drums), Para (bass guitar) and Wojtek (guitar).
 They appeared at Jarocin in 1992 and set off for a tour with Defekt Muzgó, giving over 50 concerts.
 They released their first album, Wszyscy pokutujemy on MC in 1992.
 The second record K… jego mać was released in 1993, and the first album was remastered for a CD release.

 Shortly thereafter, Para was dismissed from the band and Młody took over as bass player.
 Later in 1993, an album of live material was released and a year later Sraka praptaka.
 In late 1995, Sedes set off for a tour with the band, Big Cyc.

 Since 1997 and the release of the album, Delirium, the band has limited itself to concert performances.
 In 2004, a "Best of" album was released, entitled Lekcja Historii.